Six secret Greek island escapes

 Before you leave Heraklion… Explore the striking Palace of Knossos – it’s a pretty impressive slice of architectural history.

-Discover our flights Heraklion >
+Discover our flights to Heraklion

 Due south